Introduction

 Markdown file and URL path

-Looking at the file structure one by one, the file path of the * .md
+Looking at the file structure one by one, the file path of the * .md file under the root will be the URL path as it is.

-There are three files here, index.md
+There are three files here, index.md,en.md, and ja/index.md,

 which will generate a page that can be accessed at the following URL.